ObieBent/okd-upi-install/README.md

 oc delete secrets kubeadmin -n kube-system
 ```

-> /!\ If you follow this procedure before another user is a cluster-admin, then OpenShift Container Platform must be reinstalled.
+> /!\ If you follow this procedure before another user is a cluster-admin, then the cluster must be reinstalled.
 It is not possible to undo this command.

 ### Infra Nodes Configuration